pic

 Hemorrhoid Banding

-Hemorrhoid Banding services offered in Waldorf, MD
+Hemorrhoid Banding services offered in Waldorf and Oxon Hill, MD

 Hemorrhoid banding provides a safe and non-invasive treatment for painful hemorrhoids.
 At GI Associates of Maryland in Waldorf, Maryland, the team of experienced gastroenterologists uses hemorrhoid banding to treat hemorrhoids that don’t respond to more conservative treatments.
 Banding stops blood flow to a hemorrhoid, causing it to die and fall off.
 Call the GI Associates of Maryland office today to schedule a hemorrhoid banding consultation, or book your appointment online.